Earth, Art, and Heart for Women

 — Michael Meade

 Shae is a poet, ecotherapist, university professor, artisan of cultural revitalization, and lover of wild landscapes— both inner and outer.
-Shae completed her Masters in Clinical Mental Health at ETSU, where she collaborated with Dr. Bethany Novotny in establishing the Nature-Based Therapy Graduate Certificate.
+Shae completed her Masters in Clinical Mental Health at ETSU, where she collaborated with Dr. Bethany Novotny to establish the Nature-Based Therapy Graduate Certificate.

-She is deeply committed to contributing to the cultivation of soul-centered community, education, farming, and healing approaches that center care of people, place, and the more-than-human world.
+Shae is deeply committed to contributing to the cultivation of soul-centered community, education, farming, and healing approaches that center care of people, place, and the more-than-human world.
 She longs deeply for a world in which all of life is resourced and tended in ways that support its greatest sprouting, flowering, and fruiting.
-She is particularly passionate about supporting girls and women in their unfolding journeys of becoming the fullest expression of themselves in their lives.
-She is brought alive accompanying them in deep inquires of the heart, particularly as relates to the questions: “Who am I?” and “What are my gifts?”
-Shae understands authentic relationship with the life of the land and meaningful nature-connected rites of passage experiences to be of the most powerful elements for deepening this inquiry and mending the torn cultural fabrics of meaning and vitality.
+She is particularly passionate about supporting women and girls in their unfolding journeys of becoming the fullest expression of themselves in their lives.
+She is brought alive accompanying them in deep inquiries of the heart, particularly as relates to the questions “Who am I?” and “What are my gifts?”
+Shae understands authentic relationship with the life of the land and nature-connected rites of passage experiences to be of the most powerful elements for deepening this inquiry and mending our torn cultural fabrics.

-Shae is on a journey of flowering her heart’s dream at Fauna Forest Farm in Jonesborough, TN, where she stewards land and community, offers sessions as an ecotherapeutic guide, and serves as co-director of The Earth School.
+Shae is on a journey of flowering her heart’s dream at Fauna Forest Farm in Jonesborough, TN, where she stewards land and community, offers sessions as an ecotherapeutic guide, and serves as co-director of The Earth School for children.

-To inquire about one-on-one ecotherapeutic sessions with Shae, reach out to her via email at: ecosessions@faunaforestfarm.org.
-Click the button below for more information.
+To inquire about one-on-one ecotherapeutic sessions with Shae, reach out to her via email at ecosessions@faunaforestfarm.org or click the button below.

 Shae Keane-